Different Ways to Run a Pub

 Lease agreements are longer-term occupational agreements, where you rent the property from a brewery or pub company.
 The length of term can typically be anything from 10 to 30 years.
 You’ll be self-employed and employ everyone in the business.
 You’ll have full responsibility for the upkeep of the property, therefore you’ll need to budget for higher overhead costs.
 You’re able to sell-on the goodwill of the business.

+A management contract is similar to a franchise agreement.
 With this type of agreement you operate the pub on behalf of the pub company.
 It’s usual for the pub company to hold the property repairs and maintenance liability, as well as pay all running costs and own the stock.
 You’ll be paid a management fee, so you’ll have a guaranteed income, and additional bonuses may be earned depending on the business performance and standards audits of the pub.

 You’re employed by the brewery or the pub company who owns the property, and you’d be paid a salary.
 The brewery or pub company employs everyone working in the pub and has full responsibility for the management and upkeep of the property.